Random Effects in Bayesian Models

 heatmap(-5:0.1:5, -7:0.01:2, ncp)

-When there are few data points, the posterior will therefore be much easier to sample from using the NCP formulation than the CP formulation, even when using a fixed a fixed \(L\) and \(\epsilon\).
+When there are few data points, the posterior will therefore be much easier to sample from using the NCP formulation than the CP formulation, even when using a fixed \(L\) and \(\epsilon\).
+Pumas performs NCP by default.
+Therefore, the following 2 models are equivalent:

 @param begin